X-Shot Pro 2014 Review by The Good Ride

-Neither of these are deal breakers but I found that other mono
+Neither of these is deal breakers but I found that other mono

 1. The best thing about the X-Shot Pro is the size when it’s compact at 7.5″ which is great for fitting in most jacket pockets.
 Almost every other mono-pod that I used doesn’t fit in my jacket or pant pockets without it sticking out.

-3. Also that rubber grip works really well with just about any glove and there is a long easy to get over the glove leash in case you stack trying to go big on film.
+3. Also, that rubber grip works really well with just about any glove and there is a long easy to get over the glove leash in case you stuck trying to go big on film.

 Video review coming soon…..

-So all in all it’s not perfect and I was hoping to have a more stable filming platform.
-However nothing fits better in your pocket or extends as far for the size as the X-Shot Pro.
-So it’s a tough call as to weather it will work for you or not.
+So, all in all, it’s not perfect and I was hoping to have a more stable filming platform.
+However, nothing fits better in your pocket or extends as far for the size as the X-Shot Pro.
+So it’s a tough call as to whether it will work for you or not.
 If they can fix the 2 issues I mentioned I don’t think any other mono-pod could compete.

 Where To Buy

 No obligation, but these links & ads support the site.